Kashinath Narayan Dikshit: Career

-Rao Bahadur Kashinath Narayan Dikshit (1889-1946) was Director-General of the Archaeological Survey of India (ASI) from 1937 to 1944, a critical period leading up to World War II and India's.
+Rao Bahadur Kashinath Narayan Dikshit (1889–1946) was Director-General of the Archaeological Survey of India (ASI) from 1937 to 1944, a critical period leading up to World War II and India's.
 He played a significant role in excavations at Taxila, Mohenjodaro, Harappa, and other sites across India, Pakistan, and Bangladesh.
 His meticulous work at Mohenjodaro is highly regarded, particularly his excavation of the DK area, which revealed significant insights into the Indus Civilization.

-Dikshit is a South Asian archaeologist who emerged from modest beginnings in Maharashtra.
+Dikshit is an Indian archaeologist who emerged from modest beginnings in Maharashtra.
 Young Dikshit had to provide for his family after his Mamlatdar father, Narayan Hari Dikshit, died from the plague.
 He had a strong education, doing particularly well in Sanskrit and taking home multiple awards and scholarships.
 Dikshit established scholarships, decentralized archaeological training, and supported museum modernization, among other contributions to archaeology.

 Retirement

 He kept up his museology work after retiring and remained active in the Bhandarkar Oriental Research Institute.
-Future generations find inspiration in his life narrative, and his legacy lives on in the field of South Asian archaeology.
+Future generations find inspiration in his life narrative, and his legacy lives on in the field of Indian archaeology.
 This story was written with assistance from Dikshit's great-granddaughter, Ms. Sarita Alurkar, and granddaughter, Dr. Veena Mandrekar.
 Dikshit's 1939 work "Prehistoric Civilization of the Indus Valley" is fully readable, and his archive has photos that are still being worked on to identify the people in it.Post-retirement, he continued his work in museology and was actively involved with the Bhandarkar Oriental Research Institute.
-His legacy endures in the field of South Asian archaeology, and his life story is an inspiration to future generations.
+His legacy endures in the field of Indian archaeology, and his life story is an inspiration to future generations.